huaminghuangtw/Evergreen-Notes/Permanent-Notes/feedback.md

 * [Advice](advice.md)

-[^1]: Don't call it a “problem” if you can avoid it.
+[^1]: Don’t call it a “problem” if you can avoid it.
 [^2]: No one can argue with your feelings, so use this to avoid a debate about external circumstances.
 [^3]: Take “you” out of the sentence to avoid finger-pointing → ~~“Normally, you make priorities clear.”~~
 [^4]: “Before I forget” is a great segue to the closing compliment, which is also a topic shifter and gets you off the sensitive topic without awkwardness.